gforget/PathfinderProject/README.md

 # PathfinderProject
-Simple unity project to test grid base Pathfinding Algorithm using a simple level generator file.</br>
+Simple unity project to test grid base Pathfinding Algorithm using a simple level generator file.
+It also include avoidance of other agent while they move.</br>

 ## Unity version
 2020.3.26f1